Last Updated on January 9, 2023

 Another addition to it is the Speedflex cable that they use here.
 It’s made of a light material that is so light that it will feel as if you went with the wireless variation.

-I can see wanting to go with Logitech for their design as well as wanting to spend a little less as you can sometimes find the G502 at around the $50 price point, but Razer did a great job creating a right-handed form factor mouse to compete with it.
+I can see wanting to go with Logitech for their design as well as wanting to spend a little less as you can sometimes find the G502 for less these days, but Razer did a great job creating a right-handed form factor mouse to compete with it.

-You get what you pay for with Razer’s newest Basilisk mouse.
-When it comes to programmability, it’s certainly a step up from the v2 Basilisk.
+You get what you pay for with Razer’s Basilisk mouse.
+When it comes to programmability, it’s certainly a step up from the V2 Basilisk.
+They also have wireless X and Ultimate models out there that feature less lighting but it’s another step up in refinement for the Basilisk as a whole.

 This would be the perfect mouse to go with if you want the form factor design and be able to use Razer’s tools at your disposal.